The Project Finance Law Review: Commercial Lenders

 iv Multi-sourced project financings

-While ECAs and development banks have been active for decades, the lack of commercial bank loan liquidity for longer tenors has forced sponsors to finance projects using multiple sources.
+While export credit agencies (ECAs) and development banks have been active for decades, the lack of commercial bank loan liquidity for longer tenors has forced sponsors to finance projects using multiple sources.

 II Features of commercial banks in project financings

-Commercial banks that have extensive involvement in project finance transactions are able to analyse, due diligence and understand how the various project risks are being allocated and how to ensure that a particular project is 'bankable'.
-The leading international commercial banks in particular tend to have large teams, focused on different sectors and regions, allowing them to be involved in a diverse range of projects globally.
+Commercial banks that have extensive involvement in project finance transactions are able to analyse and conduct due diligence, and understand how the various project risks are being allocated and how to ensure that a particular project is 'bankable'.
+The leading international commercial banks in particular tend to have large teams focused on different sectors and regions, allowing them to be involved in a diverse range of projects globally.
 This puts them in a unique position of building up a wealth of knowledge and experience that they can utilise for future projects.
-In some cases, commercial banks may employ their own industry experts in order to heighten their expertise in particular sectors.
+In some cases, commercial banks may employ their own industry experts to heighten their expertise in particular sectors.